All Episodes

 Really?

-You believe she didn't know that.
+You believe she didn't know that?

-Um I think that one's BS.
+But I think that one's BS.

-Well, there are quite a people losing jobs over their uh free speech, and people saying things online that are um sort of celebrating Charlie Cook's assassination.
+People are saying things online that are sort of celebrating Charlie Cook's assassination.

-Um, and Axios is reporting that uh there's quite a bit of the people getting fired, and a lot of people are uh being activists and contacting companies where they have employees who said bad things, and looks like most of those employers are choosing to fire the person involved rather than continue to deal with it and get boycotted and whatever else might happen.
+And it looks like most of those employers are choosing to fire the person involved rather than continue to deal with it and get boycotted and whatever else might happen.

-I say, may you live in the world you created, may you live in the world you created, and that is what's happening.
+I say, may you live in the world you created.

 The conservatives are saying, how about you live in the world that you created?